team-friendo/signalboost/README.md

 - [1984](https://1984.is)
 - [Mayfirst](https://mayfirst.org)

-*We do not recommend DigitalOcean, as a matter of fact it will not work at all as Signal blocks traffic from this service.*
+*NOTE: We do not recommend DigitalOcean, as a matter of fact it will not work at all as Signal blocks traffic from this service.*

-With your new server login and:
+With your new server login as root and:

-- Create a signalboost user
+- ensure (for now) that root login works and add your SSH key to root
-- run `apt update`
+- run `apt update` to update apt
-- install python
+- install python with `apt install python3`
-- Install ssh keys  // ask austin about this magic

-**Domain **

-If you already have a domain you can use great, if not register one for your new instance and create an A record for the IP adderss of your host server.
-For domain name registration we think that [Njal.la](https://njal.la) is hands down the best option.

-**Twillio Account**

-To get Twilio credentials, sign up for a Twilio account [here](https://www.twilio.com/try-twilio), then visit the [console page](https://www.twilio.com/console) and look for the `ACCOUNT SID` and `AUTH TOKEN` fields on the righthand side of the page.
-A free account only provides one number but might be enough to get you started.
-You will need these in step three.

-**Let's Encrypt Account**

-Creat a Let's Encrypt account [here](https://letsencrypt.org/) A free account provides ssl support for // ask austin about what this does?

-*NGROK Tunnel*

-You only need an `NGROK_AUTH_TOKEN` and `NGROK_SUBDOMAIN` if you want to run `signalboost` in a local development environment.
-(To get an ngrok account, visit [here](https://dashboard.ngrok.com/user/signup).
-See [here](https://dashboard.ngrok.com/reserved) for setting up reserved custom subdomains.)

-###(2) Configure you local deploy system

-**Install the signalboost codebase**
+During the Ansible configuration steps additional users will be created and the root login locked down but we need it for now.

+### (2) Get signalboost

+First you'll need to clone the repo:

 `git clone git@0xacab.org:Team Friendo/signalboost.git`

+### (3) Install dependancies on your local deploy system

 **Install Ansible**

-To deploy a signalboost instance, you will need to be running:
+To deploy a signalboost instance, you will need to have installed:

 * ansible
 * ansible-playbook